TheWaySheGoes/MoneyTracking/README.md

 Program start in the Program Class

-## Feature work
+## Future work
-Code can and should be optimised in the feture.
+Code can and should be optimised in the future.
 Especialy in the UserInterface Class.